What Are Cargo Ships?

-Ships that deal with the transportation of heavy goods and other material from one place to another are known as cargo ship or freighters.
+Ships that deal with the transportation of heavy goods and other material from one place to another are known as cargo ships or freighters.
 Since shipping is the most popular form of transporting goods thousands of them sail the seas all through the day.
 They are equipped with a crane and other mechanisms for the loading and unloading of goods.
 Mostly built from welded steel they can last up to 30 years.

 Cargo ships can primarily be classified into six different types.
 This classification is mainly based on the cargo they carry.
-They are as follows: cargo vessels, multi-purpose vessels, dry bulk carriers and tankers, container ships and reefer ships.
+They are as follows: cargo vessels, multi-purpose vessels, dry bulk carriers and tankers, container ships, and reefer ships.

 1) Cargo vessels